-Founded in March 7, 1963, the NIH Radio Amateur Club has provided nearly a half century of voluntary public service, safety, and emergency-preparedness communications to the National Institutes of Health, and to the local, regional, and international communities.
+Founded in March 7, 1963, the NIH Radio Amateur Club has provided over a half century of voluntary public service, safety, and emergency-preparedness communications to the National Institutes of Health, and to the local, regional, and international communities.

 NIHRAC is affiliated with the National Institutes of Health, the primary U.S. Federal Government organization responsible for medical and behavioral research.
 NIH supports our club with facilities and equipment to promote the technical and professional development of our membership, enabling us to provide a higher level of service to our community and nation.